 Today we will look behind the scenes at Asana and reveal how they recruit the best engineers.

-Fanni Karolina Tóth of Coding Sans interviewed Greg Sabo, engineering manager at Asana.
+Fanni Karolina Tóth interviewed Greg Sabo, engineering manager at Asana in episode 10 of the Level-up Engineering podcast.
 Greg puts a lot of effort into recruiting engineers for Asana, so he’s deeply familiar with the ins and outs of the process.

 I started my career in Cambridge, Massachusetts at IBM where I worked for a few months on internal tools.
 Later I worked for Echo Nest, which was acquired by Spotify soon after I left.
 I spent 2 years at HubSpot on the content teams, and that was my first time at a company that was growing at scale.
 I learned a lot about hiring and scaling team culture there.